vanus-labs/docs/content/vanus-connect/template-guides/github-issue-open/discord.md

-# # GitHub issue event triggers a Discord message
+# GitHub issue open event triggers a Discord message

 GitHub is the largest web-based platform that provides developers with a place to host and manage their software projects.